Mandalay International Airport

 MVFR

-Mandalay International Airport is currently reporting marginal VFR (MVFR) conditions with few clouds at 2,500 feet and 6 km visibility.
+Mandalay International Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,000 feet and 6 km visibility.
+Note: This observation is 11.9 hours old and conditions may have changed.

 Wind Analysis